Cancun to Playa del Carmen, Akumal, and Tulum - Riviera Maya Transportation Guide

 • Tulum

-Pro Tip: Fly into Cancun and arrange transportation south to your hotel
+Pro Tip: Fly into Cancun and arrange transportation to the Cancun Hotel Zone or south to Playa del Carmen, Akumal, or Tulum.

 • Smaller airport located about 40 minutes from Tulum town